RadwanHegazy/Django-Roadmap/README.md

 and for more information u need at least to read about these topics to imporve your skills more and more :

-1. Microservices
+1. `Microservices`
 2. System Design
-3. Dive into dbs especially PostgreSQL.
+3. Dive into dbs especially `PostgreSQL`.
-4. get invloved more in Operations Systems especially in linux
+4. get invloved more in Operations Systems especially in `linux`
-5. read more about networks and how these protocols communicate with each others
+5. read more about `networks` and how these protocols communicate with each others
-6. Try to read books in the teach stack.
+6. Try to read `books` in the teach stack.
-7. Try to get invlovled with django community and python comunity whith their blogs and groups
+7. Try to get invlovled with `django community` and python comunity whith their blogs and groups
-8. Netwroking with other peopels has a good experince in the field and learn from their experince.
+8. `Netwroking` with other peopels has a good experince in the field and learn from their experince.
-9. nice to ask then search on the internet.
+9. nice to ask then `search` on the internet.
-10. it's very cool to build your own projects with your own ideas.
+10. it's very cool to build your own `projects` with your own `ideas`.

 ### **Finally** ❤️
 > what i want to say that the software world has no limit and there is more and more things you must to learn and on this big ocean of informations u must not to stop to learning and searching.